 This Astaxanthin supplement from Amazing Nutrition is made in the USA.
 Amazing Nutrition practices GMP-certified standards and this is a soft gel that you won’t be disappointed in.
 This is another formula that is extracted from Haematococcus Pluvialis, making it a potent compound.
 The ingredients in this soft gel are all-natural with no extensive processing or unwanted additives.
 Even the soft gel compound ingredients are simple.

-The contents in Simply Potent’s formula are all-natural and is extracted from the Haematococcus Pluvialis miceroalgae which has naturally red pigments.
+The contents in Simply Potent’s formula are all-natural and are extracted from the Haematococcus Pluvialis microalgae which has naturally red pigments.
 Additionally, you will find it to be non-GMO, gluten-free, and made in the USA in an FDA/GMP regulated facility.

 It is unclear whether this formula contains GMO or other items such as gluten.